GabeStah/Test.io/Regression Testing/What is Regression Testing/what-is-regression-testing.md

 # What is Regression Testing?

-`Regression testing` is a fairly well-known term that is used frequently in the realm of software development.
-While the Internet is already full of numerous explanations of what regression testing is, in this article we're taking a different spin on this idea.
-Not only will we explore what regression testing is and where it's most commonly implemented, but we'll also examine why `exploratory testing` should also be considered a key component in any proper regression testing methodology.
+If you’ve worked in software, you probably know what `regression testing`, but  while the Internet is already full of explanations of regression testing, in this article we're taking a different spin on this idea -- that a regression test should be a test, and not merely a check.
+We'll explore what regression testing is and where it's most commonly implemented, but we'll also examine why `exploratory testing` should also be considered a key component in any proper regression testing methodology.

 ## What is Regression Testing?